cerbos/tutorial/src/04-calling-cerbos/README.md

 # Calling Cerbos

+> The policies for this section can be found [on Github](https://github.com/cerbos/tutorial/tree/main/src/04-calling-cerbos/cerbos).

 Now that you know the policies are valid, it is time to make your first call to Cerbos to make an authorization check.

 ## Starting Cerbos